 The Cooperative Education in Engineering Program formally integrates University studies with institutionally supervised work experiences at cooperating organizations.
 Students participating in this program alternate periods of study at the University with periods of employment in industry.
 This combination of experiences enhances the student’s knowledge, personal development, and preparation for a professional career.
 Participants register at the University each semester.
 During the work periods, students register for the 3-semester-credit-hour EGR 3303 Engineering Co-op course.
 At the end of each work period, students submit reports covering the period.
 These reports are the basis of the student’s grades in the course.
 The cooperative education work periods also provide students with a source of income to help pay for their college expenses.

-For more information and to apply to the Cooperative Education in Engineering Program, students should contact their academic advisor.
+For more information and to apply to the Cooperative Education in Engineering Program, students should contact their faculty mentor.

 Degree Requirements Common to All Engineering Programs